Behavioral Health Therapist Jobs in USA with Visa Sponsorship

 What visa options exist beyond the H-1B for behavioral health therapists?

 The O-1A is an option for therapists with demonstrated extraordinary ability, such as published research, clinical leadership awards, or significant professional recognition.
-J-1 exchange visitor visas are also common for therapists in training or research roles, though the two-year home residency requirement can complicate long-term plans.
+J-1 visa exchange visitor visas are also common for therapists in training or research roles, though the two-year home residency requirement can complicate long-term plans.
 Conrad 30 waivers offer a path from J-1 to H-1B for those working in mental health shortage areas.

 Where can I find behavioral health therapist jobs that sponsor visas?